Vera Simons: Career

 In 1949, Simons co-founded one of the world's first plastic balloon companies called Winzen Research, Inc. with her then-husband Otto C. Winzen.
 To launch the company, she borrowed money from her parents and held two-thirds ownership in the endeavor.
 She became vice president and provided the needed management skills to launch the company and ensure its success.
 She worked at Winzen Research for a decade, during which time she secured four patents for her work improving construction techniques and envelope redesign.
 She also developed new systems that would ensure consistent quality across the Winzen line of products.

 At Winzen Research, Simons trained a number of women—who were known as the "balloon girls"—to handle polyethylene and build giant balloons.
 Whenever a balloon was launched, Simons made sure that the team of women who worked on the balloon could watch.
 In an interview with Craig Ryan, Simons noted: "To see what you've made come alive, that's pretty damned exciting."

 Simons and her balloon girls worked on a number of high-profile balloon projects for the United States government.
 Their high-flying balloons were used to transport scientific equipment to high altitudes.
 During the 1950s and 1960s, Winzen Research was hired to engineer balloons capable of carrying humans for the United States Navy projects Helios, Skyhook, and Strato-Lab; for the United States Air Force, they worked on Project Manhigh.
 Manhigh took advantage of Simons's thin polyethylene balloons, which were notably more flexible than the cloth balloons that predated them, allowing pilots to more effectively control their elevation.
 The Manhigh missions enabled the Air Force to understand the effects of high-altitude flights on humans.
 Simons became a central figure in the planning and execution of those research flights.

 Simons earned her gas-balloon pilot's license in 1957 and became an accomplished balloonist.
 In 1957, she represented the United States in Holland at the 30th Annual International Gas Balloon Races, where she received a gold medal recognizing her contributions to gas balloon research.

 In 1958, Simons divorced Otto C. Winzen, and subsequently sold her interest in Winzen Research.
-Prior to meeting Winzen, she had studied art formally at the Walker Art Center and the Minneapolis School of Art, so after the divorce she returned to the world of art, enrolling in the Corcoran Art School in Washington, DC, and in 1960, she moved to Texas, launching her career as an artist.
+Prior to meeting Winzen, she had studied art formally at the Walker Art Center and the Minneapolis School of Art, so after the divorce she returned to the world of art, enrolling in the Corcoran Art School in Washington, D.C., and in 1960, she moved to Texas, launching her career as an artist.